Help us match you with local pros in your area

 When hiring an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
 You should also read reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and testimonials about fantastic customer experiences.
+Choose a company with glowing reviews and reports of good customer experiences.

-Always make sure you know what a company’s process looks like.
-When getting HVAC repairs, ask your provider to list which parts require replacement and why.
-Confirm that your technician will clean and test the system afterward to guarantee proper operation.
-When replacing your HVAC system, ask your contractor to provide details on the new model, estimated installation time, brand, energy efficiency, and features.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you understand the details of a planned project.
+When HVAC repairs are required, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test the system after repairs are done to verify that it’s working properly.
+When replacing your HVAC, have the contractor explain the new features, energy efficiency, estimated installation time, model, and brand.
+Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected twice a year.
-After the inspection, your technician will tell you if any services are required.
-You should also have your system inspected if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Typically, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, such as strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
-You could also consider getting a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
+You might also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
 The exact amount of time will depend on factors like the size of your home, how easily accessible different parts of the system are, and whether your technician runs into any problems.